 The offer does not expire, but Google reserves the right to change the offering, including changing or eliminating usage limits, subject to 30 days advance notice.

 Can I use Always Free if I am paying for other Google Cloud Platform services?

 As long as you meet the eligibility requirements and are using a resource within a region where Always Free usage amounts are available, Always Free will apply.

 Does unused usage roll over into subsequent months?

 Always Free's unused usage limits do not roll over to subsequent months.

 Am I eligible for Always Free during the free trial period?

 You are eligible for Always Free during the 12-month free trial period.
 Always Free usage does not count against your free trial credits.

-Does Always Free apply to Premium OS Licenses or Cloud Launcher products?
+Does Always Free apply to Premium OS Licenses or Cloud Marketplace products?

-Always Free does not apply to any premium OS licenses or any Cloud Launcher products which have usage fees in addition to Compute Engine costs.
-You may use premium licenses and Cloud Launcher products in conjunction with your Always Free resource, but any Google Compute Engine usage beyond Always Free and any additional Cloud Launcher and premium OS licence fees are charged at the standard rate.
-This includes, but is not limited to, licenses and Cloud Launcher products as specified here and here.
+Always Free does not apply to any premium OS licenses or any Cloud Marketplace products which have usage fees in addition to Compute Engine costs.
+You may use premium licenses and Cloud Marketplace products in conjunction with your Always Free resource, but any Compute Engine usage beyond Always Free and any additional Cloud Marketplace and premium OS license fees are charged at the standard rate.
+This includes, but is not limited to, licenses and Cloud Marketplace products as specified here and here.